swertz/momemta.github.io/docs/in-depth/configuration-file.md

 local met = declare_input("met")
 ```

-## Declare the integrand
+## Declaring the integrand

-When the integration is fully configured, i.e. all the final module defining the integrand value is defined, the integrand has to be registered with MoMEMta to be able to compute the integral.
+When the integration is fully configured, i.e. the final module computing the integrand value is defined, the integrand has to be registered with MoMEMta to be able to compute the integral.
 For instance, if the module called `final_module` with output `output` defines the integrand, one has to call:
 ```Lua
 integrand("final_module::output")